Below is a list of some of the most commonly asked questions we are asked, along with answers.

 What are the sizes of the service holes in the web of your joists?

 Service holes are important because they eliminate the need to install and use bulkheads.
 This equates to cost savings and a more efficient construction process.
 Our service hole sizes will vary based on the depth of the joist, but there’s an easy rule of thumb.
-The depth of the service hole is 6” less than the overall depth of the joist, and the holes are spaced 30” apart.
+The depth of the service hole is 6” less than the overall depth of the joist, and the holes are spaced 36”apart for Composite TotalJoists.
+We also have the ability to align these holes with the HVAC and mechanical drawings.
 For exact sizes, reference our Web Hole Sizing Chart.

 What are the available depths of your joists?